Drumquhassle

 Drumquhassle was a Roman fort associated with the Gask Ridge in Scotland.
 It was found from aerial photography in the late 1970s.
 The name selected for the fort deliberately made it hard for English born readers to pronounce.
-The fort was from the Flavian period; it was built and briefly occupied by during the administration of Sallustius Lucullus.
+The fort was from the Flavian period; it was built and briefly occupied during the administration of Sallustius Lucullus.
 It is known as a "Glen-blocker" fort and is located within sight of Loch Lomond.

 Location

 The fort is located in Stirlingshire, east of Drymen.
 It is associated with the road running from Loudoun Hill past Barochan towards Malling, Bochastle and Dalginross.
 This road was therefore on the Highland Boundary Fault Frontier.

 It may have been on more than one Roman road.
 It has been suggested that Drumquhassle might be connected to Doune via the Fords of Frew.